brookshelley/brookshelley.github.com/_posts/2018-12-31-favorite-movies-of-the-year.md

 ---
 layout: posts
-title: My Favorite Movies of 2018
+title: favorite movies of 2018
 description: 76 movies, and a few winners
 categories: blog
 ---